JoeyMckenzie/joeymckenzie.tech/content/2023/content-driven-websites-with-php-and-laravel.md

 ```

 Now from what I've gathered... folks in the PHP community don't exactly _love_ `final` classes - I have no intention on
-extending these and like to follow a composition approach as often as possible (though not always).
+inheriting from these classes and like to follow a composition approach as often as possible (though not always).

 Now anytime I want to sync my content, a simple